Skip to content

 Professor and Associate Chair, Research, Department of Psychiatry and Behavioural Neurosciences, McMaster University; Homewood Research Chair in Mental Health and Trauma

-Director, Applied Research, Atlas Institute for Veterans and Families
+Director, Clinical Research, Atlas Institute for Veterans and Families; Assistant Professor, School of Psychology, University of Ottawa

 • Lorraine Smith-MacDonald, PhD